GOP Rep. Jackie Walorski killed in car crash, sheriff says

 The sole passenger of the other car involved in the crash, which was traveling northbound, also was pronounced dead at the scene, according to Siegel.

-Walorski was elected to represent Indiana's 2nd Congressional District in 2012 after serving three terms in the statehouse.
+Walorski was elected to represent Indiana's 2nd Congressional District, which includes South Bend, in 2012 after serving three terms in the statehouse.
 She was the top Republican on the House Ethics Committee and served on the Ways and Means Committee.

 House Minority Leader Kevin McCarthy confirmed Walorski's death in a tweeted statement from her office, noting that her husband, Dean Swihart, was informed the congresswoman had been killed in the collision.